 KHR has prepared a competition proposal for a new integrated day care centre for the Municipality of Copenhagen.
 The day care centre will accommodate both kindergarten and nursery groups.

-The expansion of SDU with the health faculty SUND is based on a continuation of SDU's clear building structure and architectural design language, which KHR created back in the 70s.
+The expansion of SDU with the Faculty of Health and Medical Sciences is based on a continuation of SDU's clear building structure and architectural idiom, which KHR Architecture created back in the 1970s.

 Utterslev School is the result of a project competition won by KHR in 2000.
 The school has two tracks and runs from kindergarten to grade 10.
 Nature and the natural sciences are a guiding principle in the school's pedagogy, and the breaking down of barriers between traditional subject areas and the integration of school and leisure time are a motive for the school's structure and organisation.